xavierpuigf/virtualhome/README.md

 </p>

 ## What is New
 The new version of VirtualHome (VH-Social) is out!
-Here is what is new.
+Here are the latest updates:
+* [August 27th] Added RL Environment Demo, and example to combine Environments with Ray.
 * [April 11th] We added new documentation!
 Check it out at http://virtual-home.org/documentation
-* VirtualHome now supports multiple agents and a *skip_animation* mode, to use the environment to train RL models.
+* VirtualHome now supports multiple agents and a `skip_animation` mode, to use the environment to train RL models.
 * We include OpenAI Gym like environments to train RL agents with VirtualHome.
 Check out the [unity_environment.py](simulation/environment/unity_environment.py) class.
 * API to add characters in the scene and fixed cameras, and record from those cameras